SriSurya-DA/flask-docker-microservices/README.md

-# Flask App Deployment using Docker Compose
+# Scalable Flask Application Deployment with Nginx Load Balancing using Docker Compose

 This project is a simple practice setup to understand how a real backend application can be deployed using Docker.